dezh-tech/ddsr/README.md

     - NIP-50: search your favorite tiny notes.
     - NIP-86: manageable with support of reportings.
 (WIP)

+3. [Pages](./pages//): A relay that only keeps profiles and follow lists.
+You can simply resolve any pubkey from it.
+    - NIP-50: you can search profiles.
+    - You can directly send your profile update/deletion to it.
+    - It scrape new profiles.
+    - Optional Blossom server to host profile pictures and banners.
+    - NIP-86: Ban specific profiles/Check reported ones.

 > [!NOTE]
 > You can open your target relay and find full documentation there.